-• [N19215] to [N19217] Description of Immersive Video Core Experiments 1 to 3
+- [N0059] Description of Immersive Video Core Experiments 2 - [N0060] Description of Immersive Video Core Experiments 3

-9 Reference software
+9 Reference and additional software

 The exploration and standardization activities in various groups related to MPEG-I was fruitful with the development and improvement of many software packages.
 Descriptions of these packages are spread over various MPEG documents, which sometimes describe only changes and differences between subsequent versions.
-This section gathers all the important information related to software developed and used in the MPEG-I visual exploration, with subsections providing respectively the current Reference Software, Depth Estimation and View Synthesis software updates, as well as Lenslet to Multiview data format converters.
+This section gathers all the important information related to software developed and used in the MPEG-I Visual exploration, with subsections providing the description of current reference software, (i.e., software used in at least one anchor) and additional software, useful for conducting another experiments and explorations.